t-flora/t-flora/README.md

-- 👋 Hi, I’m Tiago
+- 👋 Hi, I’m Tiago.
+I'm a builder based in the Bay Area
-- 👀 I’m interested in WebDev, ML, microcontrollers, automation in general, and economics
+- 👀 I’m interested in WebDev, systems programming, ML, microcontrollers, automation in general, and economics
-- 🌱 I’m currently learning React, Rust, and Arduino
+- 🌱 I’m currently learning React, Rust, and Arduino.
+React for fun, Rust out of deep interest, and Arduino for silly ideas
-- 💞️ I’m looking to collaborate on desktop Rust applications with Tauri!
+- 💞️ I’m looking to collaborate on AI/ML projects or anything to do with systems programming
-- 📫 How to reach me: @\_\__tflora\_\__ on twitter
+- 📫 How to reach me: email me@tiagoflora.com or, more obscurely, react out through @\_\__tflora\_\__ on twitter

 <!---
 t-flora/t-flora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.